Duncan D. Hunter: Resignation from Congress

 On December 5, 2019, the House Ethics Committee informed Hunter that he had violated House rules when he cast votes in the chamber two days earlier.
 They said he must refrain from Congressional voting because he had pleaded guilty to a federal felony with a potentially significant prison sentence.
 Longstanding precedent holds that House members convicted of felonies should not take part in floor votes or committee work until the Ethics Committee reviews the matter.
 Although there is no constitutional rule barring a convicted felon from voting, the convicted member's party leadership usually strongly discourages a member from doing so, and the Ethics Committee has indicated in the past that convicted felons can be disciplined if they do take part in committee or floor votes.

 On December 6, 2019, Hunter announced that he would resign from Congress after the holidays.
 By waiting until January to resign, Hunter would receive at least an additional $10,000 in monthly salary.
-On January 7, 2020, he submitted his letters of resignation, effective Jan 13, to U.S. Speaker of the House Nancy Pelosi and California Governor Gavin Newsom.
+On January 7, 2020, he submitted his letters of resignation, effective January 13, to House Speaker Nancy Pelosi and California Governor Gavin Newsom.

 In January 2020, Democratic Representatives Josh Harder (California) and Max Rose (New York) introduced the No Pensions for Corrupt Politicians Act of 2020, which would prevent Hunter and other members of Congress who commit or conspire to commit campaign finance crimes from collecting a congressional pension.
 It is estimated that otherwise Hunter would have received an annual payment of at least $32,000 in a congressional pension, which he would have been able to begin accessing when he turned 62.

+The following month, in February 2020, Barron's published an investigative report, based on leaks of confidential documents, that implicated Hunter as a key figure in the prosecution of Greek Orthodox priest and hedge fund manager Emmanuel Lemelson.
+The outlet noted Hunter's involvement in SEC vs. Lemelson as "a glimpse of how companies try to get regulators to go after their short-selling enemies."
+U.S. Magistrate Judge Donald Cabell noted that the SEC had been urged to investigate Lemelson in a letter from Hunter, stating the court found enough facts to warrant discovery on Lemelson's claim of selective enforcement and bias.

-Newsom's office stated that there would be no special election to fill Hunter's congressional seat, and so it remained vacant until being filled by the November 2020 election.
+Newsom's office stated that there would be no special election to fill Hunter's congressional seat, and so it remained vacant until it was filled in the November 2020 election.

-Pardon by Trump
+Presidential pardon

 Hunter was scheduled to report to the federal prison in La Tuna, Texas, in January 2021.
-However, on December 22, 2020, President Donald Trump pardoned Hunter, as well as two other Republican congressmen convicted of corruption: Chris Collins of New York and Steve Stockman of Texas.
+However, on December 22, 2020, President Donald Trump pardoned Hunter, as well as Chris Collins of New York, another Republican congressman convicted of corruption, and commuted the sentence of Steve Stockman of Texas.
 The following day, Trump pardoned Hunter's estranged wife Margaret.
 In 2022, the fines for both were upheld, however, since the Federal Election Commission determined that the pardon did not cover the civil liability.